Kelvin-Helmholtz versus Tearing Instability: What Drives Turbulence in Stochastic Reconnection?: Analyzed Instabilities

 \subsection{Tearing Mode Instability}

-In the following analysis we considered two possible instabilities, namely tearing mode instability \citep{Furth_etal:1963}, which naturally develops in a thin elongated current sheet, and Kelvin--Helmholtz instability \citep[e.g.][]{Chandrasekhar:1961}, which could result from the local shear produced by the outflows from reconnection sites.
-Both instabilities are able to generate turbulence near current sheets, however, there is no clear answer which one is responsible for or dominates the generation of turbulence from stochastic reconnection, i.e. the reconnection without an externally imposed turbulence and resulting from a weak initial plasma irregularities.
+With tokamaks in mind, many works on tearing mode instability considered a cylindrical plasma column in so called ``pinch configuration'' or simply toroidal geometry.
+In such a configuration, the current density pinch, due to the change of the azimuthal component of magnetic field, is located at some distance from the column center and the axial component is usually stronger than the azimuthal one \cite[see, e.g.][]{Coppi_etal:1976, Ara_etal:1978}.
+In this subsection we briefly review the dispersion relations for tearing mode derived in a slab geometry, where one component of magnetic field changes the sign over a short distance $2 \delta$ along its perpendicular direction.
+It is know that independently of the configuration, the plasma is stable in the ideal MHD framework.
+The stability occurs once a finite resistivity is taken into account.

-Following the analytic work by \cite{Furth_etal:1963}, which investigated the finite--resistivity instabilities of a sheet pinch, we know that the tearing instability develops under condition $k \delta < 1$, where $k$ is the perturbation wavelength (in the sheet plane) and $\delta$ is the current sheet half-width \cite[see Table 1 in][]{Furth_etal:1963}.
-When this condition is satisfied, the growth rate of the instability $\omega \tau_A$ within one Alfvén time $\tau_A = L/v_A$, where $L$ is the current sheet length and $v_A = |\vec{B}|/\sqrt{\mu_0 \rho}$ is the Alfvén speed, is given by
+\cite{Furth_etal:1963} developed a theory of resistive MHD instabilities for the case of the neutral current layer with an arbitrary magnetic field profile.
+However, in derivation of the dispersion relations they considered a piecewise linear or hyperbolic tangent profiles.
+From their theory, we know that the tearing mode develops under condition $\alpha = k \delta < 1$, where $k$ is the perturbation wavenumber (along the sheet plane) and $\delta$ is the current sheet half-width \cite[see Table 1 in][]{Furth_etal:1963}.
+Under the assumption of the so called ''constant $\Psi$'' in the region of discontinuity \cite[see \S5 in][]{Furth_etal:1963}, where $\Psi$ is the flux function of the in-plane magnetic field, $\vec{B} = \left( - \partial_y \Psi, \partial_x \Psi \right)$, the growth rate $\gamma$, expressed by the renormalized growth rate $p = \gamma \tau_R$, of the instability for the piecewise linear profile is given by

-where $p = \omega \tau_R = \left( \frac{2 S_\delta}{\pi k \delta} \right)^{2/5}$ is the growth rate in terms of the resistive time scale $\tau_R$ \cite[as provided in][]{Furth_etal:1963}, $S_\delta = \frac{v_A \delta}{\eta} = \frac{v_A L}{\eta} \frac{\delta}{L} = S_L \frac{\delta}{L}$ is the specific Lundquist number related to $\delta$.
-The regular Lundquist number $S_L={v_A L}/{\eta}$ is typically much larger than unity, e.g. $S_L \approx 10^{3} - 10^{4}$ in numerical simulations and $S_L \gg 10^9$ in astrophysical plasmas.
-Also, the current sheet thickness is typically much smaller than its length, i.e. $\frac{L}{\delta} \gg 1$.
-These conditions indicate that both, in numerical simulations and astrophysical plasmas, tearing instability shall be common.
-However, the tearing instability is a subject to suppression under some circumstances, in particular in the presence of turbulence.
-For instance, \cite{SomovVerneta:1993} performed an analytic derivation of the instability in the presence of the transverse component of magnetic field, which could be easily generated by turbulence.
-They have shown that the expression for the growth rate, once the transverse component is taken into account, changes to